MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-2/compiler-error-c3859.md

 This disganotic primarily in two scenarios.

 The first scenario is that the system is overloaded with multiple `/Yu` compile requests at the same time.
-In this scenario setting the maximum starting virtual memory size typically resolves the issue.
+Setting the maximum starting virtual memory size typically resolves this issue.

 The second scenario is when the the Windows loader injects a DLL into the process at startup.
-That injected DLL can allocate memory which conflicts with where the PCH must reside.
-For example, `msbuild.exe` will inject `FileTracker.dll` into every `CL.exe` process at startup.
-In this scenario, using the [`/Fp` (Name .pch file)](../../build/reference/fp-name-dot-pch-file.md) flag will ensure that the memory for the PCH is allocated as early as possible in the `CL.exe` process, before any injected DLL.
-These failures can be intermittent because Windows ASLR will allocate memory at different address across different process invocations.
-Without `/Fp`, memory for the PCH cannot be allocated until the compiler has compiled enough of the program to see the header file specified in the `/Yu` command line option or the `#pragma hdrstop`.
-By this time, it is much more likely that the memory required by the PCH will already be reserved.
+That injected DLL can allocate memory that conflicts with where the PCH must reside.
+For example, `msbuild.exe` injects `FileTracker.dll` into every `CL.exe` process at startup.
+In this scenario, using the [`/Fp` (Name .pch file)](../../build/reference/fp-name-dot-pch-file.md) flag ensures that the memory for the PCH is allocated as early as possible in the `CL.exe` process, before any injected DLL.
+These failures can be intermittent because Windows ASLR allocates memory at different address across different process invocations.
+Without `/Fp`, memory for the PCH can't be allocated until the compiler finds the header file `#include` specified in the `/Yu` command line option or the `#pragma hdrstop`.
+By this time, it's much more likely that the memory required by the PCH is reserved by somthing else.